ASDAFI/Linear-Regression/readme.md

 let me tell more about usage in real world:

-imagine we have Given data about the size of houses on the real estate market, we should predict the price by the size.
+imagine have Given data about the size of houses on the real estate market, we should predict the price by the size.

 we spend time to collect data in city